Jijjy/Switcheroo/readme.md

 About
 -----

 This fork was originally intended to turn [Switcheroo](https://github.com/kvakulo/Switcheroo) into a virtual desktop manager, however after adding some tweaks to make it work better with multiple monitors and the mouse that idea was abandoned.

+Try mapping the hotkey to a side mouse button!

 Changes
 -----